Our2020View/Our2020View.github.io/ourview.md

 5. Large shower – when compared to a Class B!
 6. Residential mattress – full time setup - ease of access
 7. Electric heat pump – less use of a portable micro heater
-8. Big 2000 watt inverter – Now allows the microwave to run off of battery power – new for 2020
+8. Big 2000 watt inverter – now allows the microwave to run off of battery power – new for 2020
 9. Tankless water heater – no longer carrying around 60 lbs of water - new for 2020
 10. Tank sensors that work – sensors on the outside of tanks, what a concept!
 11. Freshwater above the floor – no more frozen fresh water lines when it gets cold